Kronter/andre-portfolio/public/mark-down-cheatsheet.md

     text: "Basic Content Types"
   - type: paragraph
     text: "This is a standard paragraph.
 You can now use standard Markdown for **bold**, *italic*, and ***both***."
+  - type: paragraph
+    text: "&nbsp;&nbsp;&nbsp;&nbsp;This is a indented single line paragraph in paragraph."
+  - type: paragraph
+    text: "[INDENT]This is a indented full block paragraph in paragraph.[/INDENT]"
+  - type: paragraph
+    text: "[INDENT=2]This is a indented full block paragraph in paragraph with multiple indents.[/INDENT]"
   - type: list
     items:
       - "This is the first item in a list."